openstack/ironic-specs/priorities/train-priorities.rst

 One of the most powerful features we can offer to operators with distributed and edge ironic nodes is to offer booting the ramdisk via a generic Redfish Virtual Media boot interface.
-This will enable greater comptability and once completed in-gate testing of virtual media relate scenarios in CI.
+This will enable greater compatibility and once completed in-gate testing of virtual media relate scenarios in CI.

 More information can be found in